-Welcome to the #1 free practice hub for Criteria Cognitive Aptitude Test (CCAT).
+Welcome to the #1 free practice hub for the Criteria Cognitive Aptitude Test (CCAT).

 - Take a free 30-question CCAT sample test, with a score report that will analyze your performance.

-- Register for my free cognitive ability test prep course to understand every aspect of the test.
+- Enroll in free and paid prep courses to understand every aspect of the test.

-- Get answers to ALL the frequently asked questions about the CCAT, including CCAT scores.
+- Get answers to ALL the frequently asked questions about the test, including CCAT scores.

 Free CCAT Practice Test

 What is the Criteria Cognitive Aptitude Test?

 The Criteria Cognitive Aptitude Test (CCAT) is a popular pre-employment cognitive ability test that follows the concepts of classic cognitive ability tests.
 Preparing for it in advance can increase your performance dramatically.

 - Length: 15 minutes